Pakistan appeals to Trump to extend deadline, Iran to reopen Hormuz Strait

 “We also urge all warring parties to observe a ceasefire everywhere for two weeks to allow diplomacy to achieve conclusive termination of war, in the interest of long-term peace and stability in the region,” he added.

-White House press secretary Karoline Leavitt, speaking to Axios, said Trump was aware of Pakistan’s proposal and that a response will come.
-Separately, a senior Iranian official told Reuters news agency that Tehran is positively reviewing the request.
+White House Press Secretary Karoline Leavitt, speaking to Axios, said Trump was aware of Pakistan’s proposal and that a response would come.
+Separately, a senior Iranian official told the Reuters news agency that Tehran is positively reviewing the request.

-Sharif’s message came a few hours before the end of the deadline imposed by Trump, who earlier on Tuesday escalated his rhetoric by suggesting in a Truth Social post the US would destroy the Iranian “civilisation” if Tehran does not fully open the Strait of Hormuz and submit to his terms.
+Sharif’s message came a few hours before the end of the deadline imposed by Trump, who earlier on Tuesday escalated his rhetoric by suggesting in a Truth Social post that the US would destroy the Iranian “civilization” if Tehran does not fully open the Strait of Hormuz and submit to his terms.

-Iran has effectively brought maritime traffic at the key waterway- through which one-fifth of the world’s oil and liquefied natural gas passes – to a near-total halt in retaliation for US-Israeli attacks on its soil since February 28.
+Iran has effectively brought maritime traffic at the key waterway, through which one-fifth of the world’s oil and liquefied natural gas normally passes, to a near-total halt in retaliation for the US-Israeli attacks on its soil since February 28.

-Iran’s Islamic Revolutionary Guard Corps said it would not hesitate to respond in kind if the US attacks civilian facilities.
+Iran’s Islamic Revolutionary Guard Corps vowed to disrupt oil and gas supplies for years, warning that “self-restraint is over”.

+“Our response will extend beyond the region if the US military crosses our red lines,” it said in a statement.

-A Pakistani source told Al Jazeera that detractors within all camps were trying to sabotage efforts to de-escalate and that until early morning, the possibility of a deal was on the table.
+A Pakistani source told Al Jazeera that detractors within all camps were trying to sabotage efforts to de-escalate and that until early in the morning, the possibility of a deal was on the table.
 “We’re at a dangerous escalation, but the possibility of diplomacy can’t be ruled out till the last minute,” the source said, adding that Islamabad remains committed to keeping all windows of talks open with all parties.

-As efforts for a diplomatic breakthrough intensified, Israel struck railways and and bridges in several areas across Iran while Iranian forces launched attacks against targets across the region, including Bahrain, Qatar and the United Arab Emirates.
+As efforts for a diplomatic breakthrough intensified, Israel struck railways and bridges in several areas across Iran, while Iranian forces launched attacks against targets across the region, including Bahrain, Qatar and the United Arab Emirates.

 For more than two weeks, Trump has been warning that he would order the destruction of Iran’s civilian infrastructure, including bridges and power stations, if his demands are not met.

-Legal experts says targeting civilian infrastructure is a war crime.
+Legal experts say targeting civilian infrastructure is a war crime.

-Oona Hathaway, a US legal scholar and professor at Yale University, said if Trump carries out his threat, his Truth Social post “will be exhibit A in future war crimes trials”.
+Oona Hathaway, a US legal scholar and professor at Yale University, said that if Trump carries out his threat, his Truth Social post on the death of the Iranian civilisation “will be exhibit A in future war crimes trials”.

-She also explained that while potential war crimes trials may not happen immediately, “there is no statute of limitations on war crimes and accountability sometimes takes decades.”
-“Maybe not in 3 years or 5 years or in 10 years, but eventually those responsible will have to be held to account,” Hathaway wrote in a social media post.
+She also explained that while potential war crimes trials may not happen immediately, “there is no statute of limitations on war crimes and accountability sometimes takes decades”.

+“Maybe not in 3 years or 5 years or in 10 years, but eventually, those responsible will have to be held to account,” Hathaway wrote in a social media post.